16pixels/Valisette/docs/guide/README.md

 * Vue.js template compilation
 * SCSS compilation
 * CSS Prefixing
-* Development https proxy server
+* Development HTTP proxy server

 ## How to use this documentation